santacsj/basicassembler64/README.md

 - Since no * assignment is supported, the .BL pseudo instruction can be used to leave out bytes between instructions
 - The comma and other separator characters that the BASIC INPUT# instruction recognises should not be used, not in the source code, not in quoted string.
 Use the .BY pseudo intruction to store it in memory, if needed in texts.

+## The Editor - BASIC Ed aka BED

+BED is a line oriented SEQ text file editor, similar to UNIX's ed.

+Unlike screen editors, it uses commands to edit the text, one line at a time.
+To see the changes, a print command is used, similar to BASIC LIST.
+Unlike the BASIC editor, line numbers are not part of the text, they are only used to refer to specific lines, no line number management is required.